Hiwonder-docs/SpiderPi-Pro/source/docs/11_AI_Vision_advanced_lesson.md

                 break
 ```

 The function `cv2.imshow()` is used to display an image in a window. `'frame'` is the name of the window, and `'Frame'` is the content to be displayed.
-It is important to include `cv2.waitKey()` after this function, otherwise the image won’t be displayed.
+It is important to include `cv2.waitKey()` after this function, otherwise the image won't be displayed.

 The function `cv2.waitKey()` is used to wait for a key input, and the parameter `1` is the delay time.